 The Berkshire Scenic Railway Museum’s mission is to preserve the history of railroading in the Berkshires.
 They offer their Hoosac Valley Service train rides seasonally from Adams Station.
 These scenic and educational train rides are on their restored historic train cars.
 They also offer special themed train rides, such as their holiday Tinseliner, and the popular Cabaret Train.
 Read more.

 One of the most popular trails in Adams, the Meadow Loop Trail is a gentle gravel path around the central area of Greylock Glen.
-Under 2 miles.
+About two miles.
+Please leash your pets.

 At 3,491 feet, Mount Greylock is the highest point in Massachusetts.
 The Historic District features the 93’ tall War Memorial Tower built in 1930 and the beautiful rustic Arts & Crafts style architecture of Bascom Lodge, built in 1936 by the Civilian Conservation Corps.
 The views are spectacular!
-Additional information about Mount Greylock, please click here.
 The summit is surrounded by the state’s 12,455-acre Mount Greylock Reservation.
+Read more.

 This Class A downhill ski trail was originally built by the Civilian Conservation Corps in the 1930s.
 After its inaugural race in 1935, the trail garnered the attention of Olympians from across the world and served as the site of championship races.
 After World War 2 with the advent of ski areas with rope tows and chair lifts, the Thunderbolt Trail gradually fell into disrepair.
 In the early 2000s, an intrepid group of local volunteers called the Thunderbolt Ski Runners restored the trail in time to hold a 75th anniversary race in 2010.
 Ski races continue to be held on “The ‘Bolt” annually when conditions permit.